counterfactual/monorepo/packages/node/docs/source/api.md

 ### Method: `createChannel`

-Creates a channel by deploying a multisignature wallet contract.
+Creates a channel and returns the determined address of the multisig (does not deploy).

 Params:

 - `owners: string[]`
   - the addresses who should be the owners of the multisig

+Result:

+- `CreateChannelTransactionResult`
+  - `multisigAddress: string`
+    - the address which will hold the state deposits

+### Method: `deployStateDepositHolder`

+Deploys a multisignature wallet contract for use by the channel participants.
+Required step before withdrawal.

+Params:

+- `multisigAddress: string`
+  - address of the multisignature wallet
 - `retryCount?: number`
   - the number of times to retry _deploying the multisig_ using an expontential backoff period between each successive retry, starting with 1 second.
 This defaults to 3 if no retry count is provided.

 Result:

-- `CreateChannelTransactionResult`
+- `DeployStateDepositHolderResult`
   - `transactionHash: string`
     - the hash of the multisig deployment transaction
       - This can be used to either register a listener for when the transaction has been mined or await the mining.